MrGovorun/RuWordly-Telegram-Bot/README.md

 For example:
 ![example](https://github.com/MrGovorun/RuWordly-Telegram-Bot/blob/main/example.png "example")

-If all correct, bot send variants sorted with weight.
-User can choose word from variants or imagine it yourself.
-Then user put this word in other system and put again word in system answer in bot.
-Repeat until count of variants should be less than 2.
+If everything is correct, the bot will send you the variants sorted by weight.
+Player can choose word from variants or invent it by himself.
+Repeat it until number of variants would be less than 2.